-For many students, a formal internship is a first foray into the world of finance.
-They are an opportunity to get to know the sector, make contacts and see whether an employer or a type of work is a good fit.
-An internship is of course also a great opportunity to boost your application for full-time jobs.
-Some firms, such as Deloitte, formally require you to have some work experience on your CV.
-It expects to see at least four weeks' worth, although they don't have to be consecutive weeks or a formal internship.
+For many students, a formal internship is their first introduction to the world of accountancy.
+Internships are an opportunity to get to know the sector, network and see whether an employer or a type of work is a good fit.
+Work experience in accountancy is of course also a great opportunity to boost your application for full-time jobs.

 Internships offer a structured introduction to working life in the sector and the organisation.
 Most are aimed at students in their penultimate year of study and run for eight to ten weeks during the summer, but some organisations also offer shorter ‘taster’ programmes.

 You will usually be expected to apply for a particular business area so it’s important to spend time exploring the different divisions and career opportunities that exist within a firm before submitting your application – this can seem bewildering at first.
-Grant Thornton, for example, offerns internships in all five of its divisions.
 Attending company presentations, speaking to students who have completed internships and reading organisations’ websites will help you gain an understanding of the business areas and also give you a feel for the culture of the organisation.

 Recruiters like to see applicants who have done their research and can explain why they are interested in a career in this sector.
 Academic qualifications alone won’t get you a place – it’s important to show that you have an aptitude for the business, and genuine curiosity and enthusiasm will also help you stand out.